 What programs and services do HealthLink BC’s registered dietitians provide?

 We offer a variety of programs and services designed to help residents of British Columbia make healthy eating and nutrition choices.
 Referrals are not required to access our services.
 Health care providers can refer their clients to our programs and services if needed.

 Eating and Activity Program for Kids

 A program specifically designed to help children, teens and their families reach healthy weights and improve their overall health and quality of life.
-To learn more about the program, click on the link below.
+To learn more about the program or to request a referral form, call 8-1-1 or click on the link below.

 Pediatric Nutrition Service